 This definition however, is too narrow minded and a form of denial.

-They are stories which creates an illusion of mastery, this in the whirling unexplained world we live in.
+They are stories which creates an illusion of mastery, in the whirling unexplained world we live in.

 That’s why we’re constantly fabricating, discovering or developing stories which appears to explain the unexplained in the world.